Monday, March 13 through Saturday, March 25 - Treasure House will be having a Winter Clearance and Dollar Sale

 What are the activities of the Woman’s Board?

-- Support and maintenance of the Little Chapel in the hospital
+- Support of the Little Chapel at Norwalk Hospital.

 What are the obligations of a Woman’s Board member?

 Duties of active members of the Board are as follows: